 - 16% of high school students report they drank alcohol for the first time before age 13.

-Many parents – who say they will do anything for their kids – turn a blind eye to destructive behavior.
+Many parents – who say they will do anything for their kids – turn a blind eye to substance use and risk-taking behaviors.
 By ignoring the use of alcohol, and often supplying it, parents send a message that alcohol is harmless.

 In our Words Can Work® trainings, conducted in communities nationally, educators and prevention specialists confirm that parents’ denial is an obstacle to keeping kids safe.
 Research shows that young people who learn at home about the risks of drugs, including alcohol, are less likely than peers to experiment with or use substances.